arcanemachine/django-rest-framework/docs/api-guide/authentication.md

 ---

-## How authentication is determined
+## How Authentication Is Determined

 The authentication schemes are always defined as a list of classes.
 REST framework will attempt to authenticate with each class in the list, and will set `request.user` and `request.auth` using the return value of the first class that successfully authenticates.